YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 Output: <br/>
 The address of num is: 0x6dfee8 <br/>
 The address of num is: 0x6dfee8 <br/><br/>
-Notice they both return the same address location.<br/>
+Notice they both return the same memory location as they are referencing the same variable's address.<br/>
 (Note: the actual address returned will be different on your computer depending on the memory location set aside to hold the variable num.)

-Also it can be easy to become confused if the asterisk is being used as an arithmetic operator or as a dereference operator.
+Also it can be easy to become confused as to if the asterisk is being used as an arithmetic operator or as a dereference operator.

-One thing to help is to keep in mind when used as a dereference operator, the asterisk is unary, or used with one variable ` *p `.
+One thing that may help is to keep in mind when being used as a dereference operator, the asterisk is unary, or used with one variable ` *p `.

 When being used as a mathematical operator, it is used with two or more factors, i.e.: ` a * b  or z = w * x * y`.
 <br/><br/>

 The Ampersand & symbol also has two meanings depending on where it is used:

-- When used in a declaration `int& ref`, it creates a reference to a variable.
+- When used in a declaration `int& ref`, it creates a reference to a variable, or an alias of the variable.
 - When used outside of a declaration it means "the address of" the variable or object.

 ```cpp